Close Menu

 • Aim for 1.6–2.2 grams per kilogram of body weight daily.
 For someone weighing 70kg, that’s 112–154g per day.

-• Too much protein isn’t harmful for most healthy people, but excess won’t build extra muscle — it may just be stored as energy.
+• Too much protein isn’t harmful for most healthy people, but excess protein won’t build extra muscle — it may just be stored as energy.

 • Good sources: lean meats (chicken, turkey, beef), fish, eggs, Greek yogurt, cottage cheese, beans, lentils, tofu, tempeh, or protein powders.